-Leadership Positions and Requirements
+Leadership Positions

 Subteams are led by VPs who are responsible for establishing goals and ensuring that they are completed on time.
-They are required to exemplify good role-model characteristics, participate in all team activities, and be present for two weekly VP meetings.
+They are required to exemplify good role-model characteristics, participate in all team activities, and be present for weekly leadership meetings.